Configure Autopilot profiles

-Skip Cortana, OneDrive and OEM registration setup pages.
+Skip Cortana, OneDrive, and OEM registration setup pages.
 All devices registered with Autopilot will automatically skip these pages during the out-of-box experience (OOBE) process.

 Sign in experience with company branding.
-Instead of presenting a generic Azure Active Directory sign-in page, all devices registered with Autopilot will automatically present a customized sign-in page with the organization’s name, logon, and additional help text, as configured in Azure Active Directory.
+Instead of presenting a generic Azure Active Directory sign-in page, all devices registered with Autopilot will present a customized sign-in page with the organization’s name, logo, and additional help text, as configured in Azure Active Directory.
 See Add company branding to your directory to customize these settings.

 Skip privacy settings.
 This optional Autopilot profile setting enables organizations to not ask about privacy settings during the OOBE process.
 This is typically desirable so that the organization can configure these settings via Intune or other management tool.

 Disable local admin account creation on the device.
 Organizations can decide whether the user setting up the device should have administrator access once the process is complete.

 Skip End User License Agreement (EULA).
 In Windows 10 version 1709 and later, organizations can decide to skip the EULA page presented during the OOBE process.
 This means that organizations accept the EULA terms on behalf of their users.